WasabiTech-777/SWE-2023-Spring/Sprint4.md

 Updated changes to the back end and created an Entity Relationship (ER) diagram of the database organization.

 #### [main_test.go](https://github.com/WasabiTech-777/SWE-2023-Spring/blob/174bdd6c8f57efa12affba46334eadbfffbdb2a9/src/server/main_test.go) ####
 The functionality of these tests in this file has been majorly improved by replacing hard-coded items with appropriate constants and variables.
+11 new tests have been added for the new functionality in article.go and session.go.

 ## _Cypress Tests and Frontend Unit Tests_
 #### Cypress test in [register.spec.cy.ts](https://github.com/WasabiTech-777/SWE-2023-Spring/blob/d28ae8915ec5ed7c40697cf1399cac0636e6f18d/cypress/e2e/register.spec.cy.ts)